Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Coarse-Grained Spectrum Prediction

 denotes the ground-truth label of the sample ${\bf{S}}_{i}$.
-It is noted that $({\bf{S}}_{i}, {\bf{c}}_i) \in \mathcal{B}_C$ is a sample randomly selected from $\mathcal{D}_C$, where ${\bf{S}}_{i}$ is the spectrum waterfall composed of several spectrum vectors from previous hops, and the label ${\bf{c}}_i$ is the coarse-grained spectrum of the current hop.
+It is noted that $({\bf{S}}_{i}, {\bf{c}}_i) \in \mathcal{D}_C$ is a sample in $\mathcal{D}_C$, where ${\bf{S}}_{i}$ is the spectrum waterfall composed of several spectrum vectors from previous hops, and ${\bf{c}}_i$ is the coarse-grained spectrum of the current hop.
 This enables the network to predict the future coarse-grained spectrum based on the currently observed spectrum waterfall.
+In order to enable the proposed coarse-grained spectrum prediction model to adapt to the non-stationary nature of the environment, we do not use all the accumulated data, as is typically done in conventional supervised learning, for model training.
+Instead, at each training iteration, only the most recent $| \mathcal{D}_C |$ samples are employed to update the parameters of the coarse-grained spectrum prediction model.
+This strategy ensures that the prediction model remains sensitive to the latest changes in the environment, including the evolving transmission behavior of legitimate users and adversarial jamming strategies.
+By focusing on recent samples, the model could better track the dynamic spectrum patterns and maintain high prediction accuracy in non-stationary scenarios.